When Should You Tell Your Restaurant Manager You're Feeling Sick?

 Plus, you're never the only one that's down for the count.
 The tight quarters of a kitchen mean when something's going around, everybody catches it.

 There are some circumstances, though, where pushing through can do more harm than good.
-In honor of National Food Safety Education Month, let's take a look at when you need to tell your manager you might be sick.
+Let's take a look at when you need to tell your manager you might be sick.

 Know What Symptoms or Situations Require Public Health Precautions